ahmedadel56/university-collage/README.md

 1. git clone https://github.com/ahmedadel56/university-collage.git
 2. cd university-collage
 3. git checkout desktop
-4. code .   (for this you must to have installed vscode, go to this url for more info: https://code.visualstudio.com/download)
+4. code .   (for this you must have installed vscode, go to this URL for more info: https://code.visualstudio.com/download)
-5. open with live server (alt + l alt + o)
+5. open with a live server (alt + l alt + o)
-6. to transpile STYLE.SCSS into Style.css, you can use Live Sass COmpiler, that is in extensions in VSCode

 # Author